dipterix/lazyarray/readme.md

 ## Multipart array and its shared property

 Lazy arrays can be shared across multiple R sessions and is compatible with `future` package.
 For example, we want to perform some complicated tasks along the last dimension.
-Normally, we can use `sapply` to interate through each slices as:
+Normally, we can use `sapply` and iterate through each slice as:

 ```r
 t(sapply(1:10, function(i){